-Your dance teacher explains that you must meet the following requirements when performing the dance that you choreographed:
+The parent association explains that you must meet the following requirements when performing the dance that you choreographed:

-Read the poem before you perform your dance.
-Include a clear beginning and ending.
+Perform a clear beginning and ending.

-Use intentional energy throughout the performance.
+Perform movement with intentional energy throughout.

 Perform all movements to the fullest extent.

 Maintain focus/concentration throughout the dance.

 Perform your dance without interruption.
-Third, complete your response sheets- ance teacher explains that you must meet the following requirements when responding stions and prompts about your performance: Identify the three ideas, feelings, and/or images that you chose from the poem.
-Describe how you expressed these ideas, feelings, and/or images in your dance.
-Explain how you organized your dance to emphasize contrast in movement.
-Use the vocabulary of dance correctly.
-Attach a copy of your poem to your response sheet.

-You will have time to read the poems and select one to use for your choreographed dance.
-You will have time to create and rehearse your dance before performing it for your teacher.
-Your teacher will record your performance.
+Third, complete your response sheets-

+respor nding to questions and prompts about your performance: Identify the artwork that you selected.
+Identify the four visual arts elements or images that you selected.
+Describe how you expressed each of the visual arts elements or images in your dance.
+Support your explanation with specific examples.
+Use the vocabulary of dance correctly. ill have time to create and rehearse your dance before performing it for your teacher. eacher will record your performance.
 You will have time to prepare written responses.

-Moving Poetry
+The parent association explains that you must meet the following requirements when

-4 Points 3 Points 2 Points 1 Point Creating The student demonstrates a thorough understanding of the connections across the arts by meeting all four of the following requirements: Uses a movement phrase to express the 1st idea, feeling, and/or image.
-Uses a movement phrase to express the 2nd idea, feeling, and/or image.
-Uses a movement phrase to express the 3rd idea, feeling, and/or image.
-Uses the elements space, time, or energy to show contrast in movement.
-The student demonstrates an adequate understanding of the connections across the arts by meeting three of the requirements listed at left.
-The student demonstrates a partial understanding of the connections across the arts by meeting two of the requirements listed at left.
-The student demonstrates a minimal understanding of the connections across the arts by meeting one of the requirements listed at left.
+4 Points 3 Points 2 Points 1 Point Creating The student demonstrates a thorough understanding of the connections across the arts by meeting all four of the following requirements: • Uses a dance movement to represent one visual arts element or image. • Uses a dance movement to represent a second visual arts element or image. • Uses a dance movement to represent a third visual arts element or image. • Uses a dance movement to represent a fourth visual arts element or image.
+The student demonstrates an adequate understanding of the connections across the arts by meeting three of the four requirements listed at left.
+The student demonstrates a partial understanding of the connections across the arts by meeting two of the four requirements listed at left.
+The student demonstrates a minimal understanding of the connections across the arts by meeting one of the four requirements listed at left.
 Performing The student demonstrates a thorough understanding of arts skills and techniques by meeting all five of the following requirements: Includes a clear beginning and ending.
 Uses intentional energy throughout the performance.
 Performs all movements to the fullest extent.
 Maintains focus/concentration throughout the dance.
 Performs the dance without interruption.
-The student demonstrates an adequate understanding of arts skills and techniques by meeting four of the requirements listed at left.
-The student demonstrates a partial understanding of arts skills and techniques by meeting three of the requirements listed at left.
-The student demonstrates a minimal understanding of arts skills and techniques by meeting two of the requirements listed at left.
-Responding The student demonstrates a thorough understanding of performance in the response by meeting all five of the following requirements: Uses the vocabulary of dance in the responses.
-Describes how the 1st idea, feeling, and/or image of the poem was expressed in the dance.
-Describes how the 2nd idea, feeling, and/or image of the poem was expressed in the dance.
-Describes how the 3rd idea, feeling, and/or image of the poem was expressed in the dance.
-Explains how the dance was organized to show contrast in movement.
-The student demonstrates an adequate understanding of performance in the response by meeting four of the requirements listed at left.
-The student demonstrates a partial understanding of performance in the response by meeting three of the requirements listed at left.
-The student demonstrates a minimal understanding of performance in the response by meeting two of the requirements listed at left.
+The student demonstrates an adequate understanding of arts skills and techniques by meeting four of the five requirements listed at left.
+The student demonstrates a partial understanding of arts skills and techniques by meeting three of the five requirements listed at left.
+The student demonstrates a minimal understanding of arts skills and techniques by meeting two of the five requirements listed at left.
+Responding The student demonstrates a thorough understanding of performance in the response by meeting all four of the following requirements: Identifies one visual arts element or image and describes how it is expressed through dance.
+Identifies a second visual arts element or image and describes how it is expressed through dance.
+Identifies a third visual arts element or image and describes how it is expressed through dance.
+Identifies a fourth visual arts element or image and describes how it is expressed through dance.
+Identifies a fourth visual arts element or image and describes how it is expressed through dance.
+The student demonstrates an adequate understanding of performance in the response by meeting three of the four requirements listed at left.
+The student demonstrates a partial understanding of performance in the response by meeting two of the four requirements listed at left.
+The student demonstrates a minimal understanding of performance in the response by meeting one of the four requirements listed at left.